Serious work created by people who don’t take themselves too seriously

 Onboarding and ongoing

 Our employee handbook explains how everything works, but your assigned buddy will show you the ropes.
-We have weekly Creative Director meetings with our junior-mid level designers, and our CEO meets with all team members one-on-one every month.
+We have weekly Creative Director meetings with our junior and mid-level designers, and our CEO meets with all team members one-on-one every month.

 A great place to create